facebook/create-react-app/packages/react-scripts/template/README.md

 ## Code Splitting

-Instead of downloading the entire app before users can use it, code splitting allows you to split your code into small chunks which you can then load on demand when a specific event triggered.
-This project setup supports code splitting with `import()` dynamic module loading syntax [using webpack2](https://webpack.js.org/guides/code-splitting-import/) and babel.
-Dynamic `import()` is currently an ECMAScript [proposal](https://github.com/tc39/proposal-dynamic-import) in stage 3.
+Instead of downloading the entire app before users can use it, code splitting allows you to split your code into small chunks which you can then load on demand.<br>
+This project setup supports code splitting via [dynamic `import()`](http://2ality.com/2017/01/import-operator.html#loading-code-on-demand).
+Its [proposal](https://github.com/tc39/proposal-dynamic-import) is in stage 3.

-`import()` takes the module name as an argument and returns a promise which always resolves to the namespace object of the module.
+`import()` takes the module name as an argument and returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which always resolves to the namespace object of the module.

 Here is an example: